What Does it Take to Be a Recycling and Reclamation Worker?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In 2016, there was an estimated number of 263,500 jobs in the United States for Recycling and Reclamation Worker.
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Recycling and Reclamation Worker by 2026.
-There will be an estimated 31,400 positions for Recycling & Reclamation Worker per year.
+The BLS estimates 31,400 yearly job openings in this field.